NickMardon/readME-generator/readMe.md

-# Project Title

-readMe Generator
+# readMe Generator

 ## Description

-This is a node.js application that allows users to generate readMe.md files by answering a series of command line prompts
+This is a node based command line application that generates readMe.md files.

+## Screenshots

 ## Table of Contents